47deg/scalacon21-slides/README.md

-# Scalacon Slides
+# ScalaCon Slides
-For our event we have prepared 3 basic templates with the colors and fonts of our conference that you can use for your talk.
-The platforms we have used are
+Want to make your slides look extra sharp at ScalaCon?
+While use is option, we've prepared three basic templates with the branding of ScalaCon that you are invited to use for your talk.
+The platforms we have to offer templates for are:

 - Reveal.js
 - Google Slides